-++You must have advanced knowledge of CSS and HTML in order to use these tips.
-If you like the look of these customizations, but aren't ready to tackle it yourself, contact your Account Manager for more information.++
+++You must have advanced knowledge of CSS and HTML to use these tips.
+If you like the look of these customizations but are not ready to tackle it yourself, contact your Customer Success Manager for more information.++

 - Taking Control of Your Content with CSS

 - Going Back to Class with CSS Classes

 - Building a Grid Layout with a Mobile Ready Content Block